larryaasen/upgrader/README.md

 ## Language localization

 The strings displayed in `upgrader` are already localized in 34 languages.
 New languages will be supported in the future with minor updates.
+It also supports right to left languages.

 Languages supported:
 * English ('en')